borea17/borea17.github.io/_posts/2020-07-10-graph_networks_summary.md

 Few years after the IN paper, [Battaglia et al.
-(2018)](https://arxiv.org/abs/1806.01261) showed that the IN can be cast into a special case of a broader framework, termed *Graph Networks (GN)*.
+(2018)](https://arxiv.org/abs/1806.01261) showed that the IN can be cast into a special case of a broader framework, termed *Graph Networks (GNs)*.
 They hypothesize that despite the recent successes in deep learning with minimal representational biases, key ingredients of human-like intelligence such as *combinatorial generalization*[^1] remain out of reach.